NANCY & DON CARTER CAMPUS

 During our Friday evening worship, our Rabbi invites the congregation to include the names of their loved ones who are in need of a prayer for healing of the body, mind or spirit within our Mi Sheberach for healing.
 Please feel free to share your loved one’s name during this time.

 If you are observing a recent passing of a loved one, or observing the anniversary of a loved one’s passing, please feel free to include their name when the Rabbi asks for names before the recitation of the Mourner’s Kaddish.

-In addition to weekly Shabbat services on Friday evenings, Torah Study every Saturday morning, and approximately once-a-month Shabbat morning worship (called “Out of the Box Shabbat”), we celebrate the full range of annual holidays and have an extensive adult education program which includes both Jewish and non-Jewish learning.
+In addition to weekly Shabbat services on Friday evenings, online Torah Study every Saturday morning, and occasional “Out of the Box Shabbat”, we celebrate the full range of annual holidays and have an extensive adult education program which includes both Jewish and non-Jewish learning.
 New programs are constantly developed in response to our evolving community.
 We are here to support you on your Jewish path and believe that coming together to learn and celebrate enriches everyone.

 In addition to sending out announcements about special classes, events and programs in the community, we produce a newsletter – our Koleynu – which is issued approximately once a month.
 If you would like to receive it and/or other information about what’s happening at Temple Israel, please click here.